Office Network or Hosted Remotely

 Administration Software - Client/Server Implementation RollCall is a Windows-based application built in C++ using Qt libraries and is installable under all versions of Windows 7 and above.
 Microsoft SQL Server 2017 requires Windows Server 2012 or higher.
 Use Thinfinity Virtual UI to access your application over any HTML 5 compliant browser like Chrome, Safari or Firefox.

-Datbases RollCall uses Microsoft SQL Server 2017 for RollCall Enterprise Edition and a proprietary C-ISAM file database for RollCall Standard Edition.
-By default, we install Microsoft SQL Server 2017 Express edition using PowerVista's VAR license.
+Datbases RollCall uses Microsoft SQL Server 2017 for RollCall Enterprise Edition.
+Microsoft SQL Server 2017 Express edition is installed by default using PowerVista's VAR license.
 RollCall can also be installed using your Microsoft SQL Server license as a new instance.
-The Enterprise and Standard Editions use the same code base, they differ only in the database to which they connect.

-RollCall Web portals are written using asp, vbscript, jscript and a bit of ajax.
-They use a style-based color and graphic layout, which can be changed on request to match your school's web site.
+RollCall Web portals are written using CodeOnTime's ASP.Net development environment.
+They are device display responsive and interact in real-time with your RollCall database.
 The web pages are installed on a computer with local (or logical) connection with the database.
-You will need an external IP address or domain in order to provide access to the web portals to students, instructors, prospects, etc. Schools usually have an externally hosted text web site that will allow a redirect to the RollCall web portals.
+You will need an external IP address or domain in order to provide access to the web portals to students, prospects, etc. Schools usually have an externally hosted text web site that will allow a redirect to the RollCall web portals.

 There are no extra hardware or software requirements for installing RollCall.
 For the Enterprise Edition, the requirements for installing a server operating system and SQL Server itself are more than satisfactory for operating RollCall.
 SQL Server is the industry standard for commercial strength database processing.
 It has no limitations on the number of relationships it can manage and it supports many simultaneous users transparently.
 The database sits between the client/server back office software and the web portals and is updated in real-time.
 When a change is made in the office, it's visible immediately to the web users and visa-versa.

-We don't think there is a "best" option.
-In PowerVista, we use both options where they fit, and find many larger clients follow the same pattern.
+We use both options where they fit, and find many larger clients follow the same pattern.
 Smaller clients tend to use local networks if their administrators are technically proficient or they already have an office network installed and are happy with it.